Keyboard shortcuts

 When paused at the breakpoint:

-• Compare to the stack trace from Level 1.
+• Compare to the stack trace you saw in Level 1.

-1. Set a breakpoint inside BuggyCalculator.divide, on the line return a / b;.
+Repeat with a breakpoint on return a / b; inside CalculatorExercises.divide:

 Practice Step Into and Step Out with sumFirstThree: